Fire Intensifies After Massive Explosion in Bandar Abbas, Iran

-At least four people are dead and over 500 have been injured in what is described as a massive explosion in the port city of Bandar Abbas in southern Iran.
-The explosion is said to be linked to a delivery of rocket fuel.
+At least eight people are dead and 750 injured in what is described as a massive explosion in the port city of Bandar Abbas in southern Iran, according to the Interior Ministry.
+After around ten hours, the fire has further intensified – and can spread, according to state media.

-Saturday's explosion is believed to have occurred in the container port, which is located at the Hormuz Strait in the Persian Gulf.
-The rescue service is struggling to extinguish fires and evacuate people from there.
+Saturday's explosion is believed to have occurred in the container port, which is located by the Hormuz Strait in the Persian Gulf.

-No official explanation for the explosion has been given, but the port's customs office says on state TV that it likely resulted from a fire that broke out in a storage depot for chemical and hazardous materials.
+No official explanation for the explosion has been given, but the port's customs office earlier stated on state television that it was likely due to a fire that broke out in a storage depot for chemical and hazardous materials.

 Chinese rocket fuel